trek-view/basecamp/_posts/2020-06-19-extracting-frames-from-360-video-2.md

 For this guide I'll be using [FFmpeg](https://ffmpeg.org/), a free and open-source project consisting of a vast software suite of libraries and programs for handling video, audio, and other multimedia files and streams.

-The demo video will be an `.mp4` video filmed using a GoPro Fusion with GPS enabled shot at 5.2K and the final file encoded using H.264 at 4K at 30 FPS using GoPro Fusion Studio (no protune).
+The demo video will be an `.mp4` video filmed using a GoPro Fusion with GPS enabled shot at 5.2K and the final file encoded using H.264 at 4K at 30 FPS using GoPro Fusion Studio (no Protune).
 The file size is 86.2MB and runs for 16 seconds.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/iyIkDRERzz8" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>